 What resources are out there that can help me research my family history?

-There is a wide range of material that you can use to build your family tree.
+There is a wide range of materials that you can use to build your family tree.
 My first option for you is to write down what you know.

 Relatives are also a good source of information.
 They can tell you all sorts of details about your ancestry, most of which may not have been recorded.

-So, it is vital that you get that information before it gets lost in time.
+So, you must get that information before it gets lost in time.

 The great thing about asking your relatives for help is that it is FREE!